Exhibition: 16 June -21 July 2018

 The exhibition invites the visitor to reflection and a longer stay in order to create an image of both a personal history and a more universal history of detachment, social unrest, migration and change.

-This exhibition is part of Undercurrents: the overarching research subject of the programme for 2018-2019.
-Through its residency programme, exhibitions and publications, Hotel Maria Kapel investigates the relationship between historical and contemporary forms of movement such as colonialism, trade and migration, as well as the infrastructure and meaning of mobility in the cultural field.
+This exhibition is part of the research platform Undercurrents, that is developed by former artistic director Irene de Craen.
+Undercurrents investigates the relationship between historical and contemporary forms of movement such as colonialism, trade and migration, as well as the infrastructure and significance of mobility in the cultural field.
+Visit undercurrents.nl for more information.